timera1352/py-linter-formatter/checklist.md

-# Сheck Your Code Against the Following Points
+# Check Your Code Against the Following Points

 ## Don't Repeat Yourself